 Pet dogs and cats tend to get into things they shouldn't, whether indoors or out.
 Among the most unnerving concerns is knowing which plants in the yard or house are toxic to your furry companions.
-In the United States, native orchids grow outdoors in sunny fields and woodlands and in shade gardens.
-A wide array of tropical orchids are also grown as houseplants, and also used as cut flowers in bouquets.
-Generally speaking, orchids are not poisonous to cats or dogs.
+Hardy in U.S. Department of Agriculture plant hardiness zones 3 through 12, orchids (family Orchidaceae) can be found from just south of the Arctic Circle to the tropical jungles of the Southern Hemisphere.
+Though eating the leaves or flowers of your prized specimen may induce vomiting or other gastric distress, orchids are not poisonous to cats or dogs.

 Orchids are to plant lovers what dogs are to animal lovers.
 Over the centuries, both orchids and dogs have been extensively bred to create new breeds or genetic lines.
 While 25,000 orchid species are known worldwide, at least 100,000 hybrids or grexes are registered.
 The genetic lineages of modern orchid hybrids are complex and confusing.

-As with any plant eaten by a cat or dog, the size of the animal -- its body mass -- and the amount of plant eaten affects the reaction seen.
+As with any plant eaten by a cat or dog, the size of the animal — its body mass — and the amount of plant eaten affects the reaction seen.
 Smaller animals need to eat less plant material to be affected.
 Sometimes the fresh greenery upsets the stomach and leads to usual coughing and vomiting of hairballs.
 Even though there is some evidence from the ASPCA that most orchids aren't toxic to these critters, not all orchids are represented or tested.

 The name "orchid" is not specific unless the plant is in the orchid family, Orchidaceae.
 Many non-orchid-family plants may be colloquially called orchids or superficially resemble an orchid.
 Plants that have a common name of orchid but are not in the orchid family may be toxic to dogs or cats.
 It depends on the precise identity of the plant.

 Jacob J. Wright